MaciekBielski/cLabs/README.md

 * Function pointers
     using FunPtr = std::function<Foo(const Foo &a, const Foo &b)>;
+    - AVOID: inheriting all parent class constructors
+        - altenative to calling specific constructors from initialization list

+        struct Bar { using Foo::Foo; /* all constructors */ };

+* Friends
+    - function: access to all private members of a class
+    - class: all member functions of this class become friends implicitly

+* Abstract class
+    - At least one __pure virtual__ (=0) function
+    - Should have no constructors and virtual destructor

 * `decltype(x) val`;
     Determines the type of x at compile time.
 Eg. in templates, a type can